James-Byrne/web-mapping/README.md

 #### Web Mapping Assignment

+Table of contents goes here

 This is an assignment for the web mapping module.
 The spec for the assignment is as follows

 ##### Assignment - Dining in Dublin